Staff of Extension Services USP Suva 1985

 Georgina Wilson, Media Assistant, Satellite Studio.
 Georgina was prolly photographed more than anyone else, as she was usually in control of the Satellite Studio, which was the most interesting area of Extension Services to photograph.
 When I visited in 1999, she was still running the Studio, tho in the new building.

-Verbena Miller, the other Media Assistant
+Verbena Miller, also a Media Assistant

-Another shot of Verbena, with a young relly of hers
+Verbena with a young relative of hers

 One of the two graphic artists, Gyan.
 The other was the late Jan Prasad, of whom I have no photo.